inknsharps/team_profile_gen/README.md

 ## Installation

-1) Make sure that you have [node.js](https://nodejs.dev/) install on your local machine.
+1) Make sure that you have [node.js](https://nodejs.dev/) installed on your local machine.
 2) Clone the repository/download the source files onto your local machine.
 3) Navigate to the repository folder in the command line, and run the following to install all dependencies: